Highland Township, Chester County, Pennsylvania

 Highland Township is a township in Chester County, Pennsylvania, United States.
+It was founded in 1853 when West Fallowfield Township was divided and the division with the higher elevation was named Highland Township.
 The population was 1,272 at the 2010 census.

 Geography

-According to the United States Census Bureau, the township has a total area of 17.2 sqmi, all of it land.
+According to the U.S. Census Bureau, the township has a total area of 17.2 sqmi, all of which is land.

 Transportation

 As of 2018, there were 49.07 mi of public roads in Highland Township, of which 21.36 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 27.71 mi were maintained by the township.

 Pennsylvania Route 10 is the only numbered highway serving Highland Township.
-It follows Limestone Road along a north-south alignment through the western portion of the township.
+It follows Limestone Road along a north–south alignment through the western portion of the township.

 Demographics

 At the 2010 census, the township was 85.6% non-Hispanic White, 4.2% Black or African American, 0.2% Native American, 0.3% Asian, and 1.9% were two or more races.
 8.7% of the population were of Hispanic or Latino ancestry.